 Walk and Turn Field Sobriety Test

-When officers administer the walk and turn test, they are look for 8 clues (indicators of intoxication).
+When officers administer the walk-and-turn test, they look for 8 clues (indicators of intoxication).
 According to the National Highway Traffic and Safety Administration, the Walk and Turn field sobriety test is only 68% accurate in determining whether a DUI suspect has a blood alcohol content (BAC) of .10 or higher.
-Sometimes, officers improperly administer this field sobriety test or improperly evaluate how the DUI suspect perform causing a greater amount of uncertainty regarding the validity of the test.
+Sometimes, officers improperly administer this field sobriety test or improperly evaluate how the DUI suspect performs causing a greater amount of uncertainty regarding the validity of the test.

 One Leg Stand Field Sobriety Test

-The One-Leg Stand is a standard field sobriety test which has the least reliability of determining intoxication.
+The One-Leg Stand is a standard field sobriety test that has the least reliability in determining intoxication.
 According to the National Highway Traffic and Safety Administration, the One-Leg Stand field sobriety test is only 65% accurate in determining whether a person arrested for DUI had a blood alcohol content (BAC) of .10 or higher.

 Horizontal Gaze Nystagmus (HGN) Field Sobriety Test

 According to the National Highway Traffic and Safety Administration, the Horizontal Gaze Nystagmus Field Sobriety Test is 77% reliable in determining whether a person suspected of Driving Under the Influence has a blood alcohol content (BAC) of .10 or higher.
-However, this is also the test which is frequently administered improperly by police officers.
+However, this is also a test that is frequently administered improperly by police officers.